 In summary, research posits the existence of two distinct cognitive systems for processing numerical representations, a symbolic and a non-symbolic system.
 The evidence indicates that these systems are behaviorally distinct yet appear to take place at approximately the same place and time in the brain.
 Thus, it is reasonable to assume the existence of some “neuronal dynamics that modulates the behavioral distinction between symbolic and non-symbolic numerical information” (Rubinsten et al., 2020, p.
 762).
 Indeed, recent work by Rubinsten and colleagues (2020) suggests that symbolic and non-symbolic processing are segregated “by means of activation pattern of functionally relevant networks in different frequency ranges” (2020, p.
 762).
 As is typical of more basic research in cognitive neuroscience, this finding was made in the context of very basic stimuli, with the non-symbolic condition entailing the comparison of magnitudes of dot clusters, and the symbolic condition entailing the comparison of standard Arabic numerals (e.g., 37 vs. 54).
+In contrast, an ERP-study by Liu et al. (2018) reported evidence supporting an automatic integration between digits and numerosities occurring during 100-200 ms after stimulus onset.
+Another study found individuals with stronger arithmetic skills exhibit weaker associations between symbolic and non-symbolic representations compared to those with weaker arithmetic skills (Bulthé, De Smedt, & Op de Beeck, 2018).
+Finally, researchers have found that, developmentally, the relationship between symbolic and non-symbolic skills weakens as proficiency with symbols increases (Schwartz et al., 2021).